 The book of Leviticus is related to the "Outer Court" and the "Holy Place".
 It is concerned with the worship, ordinances, regulations, sacrifices and implementing them into a civil code.

-The book of Deuteronomy is almost exclusively on the keeping of the Ten Commandments.
+The book of Deuteronomy is almost exclusively on obedience to the Ten Commandments.

 Hebrews 9.9, 10